-- water drains so fast, there’s no time for it to soak in and nourish boulevard trees & landscaping, much less refill the natural water table
+- water drains so fast that there’s no time for it to soak in and nourish boulevard trees & landscaping, much less refill the natural water table

-- street pollution washes into the storm system then dumps directly into streams or the ocean
+- street pollution washes into the storm system and then dumps directly into streams or the ocean

 The rain garden acts as a bit of a pond containing the flow for a small rain event (about 2.5 cm rainfall).
 That’s the amount that washes the oils & chemicals off the street.

 The trees, plants, and soils in the ditch are not only nourished, but they also break down the pollutants before the water infiltrates more deeply into the earth beneath.